kyma-project/kyma/docs/service-mesh/10-05-sidecar.md

 ---
-title: Problems with Istio Sidecar injection
+title: Issues with Istio sidecar injection
 type: Troubleshooting
 ---

-Kyma has sidecar injection enabled by default - it injects sidecars to every deployment on cluster, without the need of labelling a deployment or namespace.
-For more information, read [this document](#details-sidecar-proxy-injection).
+Kyma has sidecar injection enabled by default - it injects sidecars to every Deployment on a cluster, without the need of labeling a Deployment or Namespace.
+For more information, read [this document](#details-sidecar-proxy-injection) or follow the [Istio documentation](https://istio.io/docs/ops/common-problems/injection/).

- If you still encounter any problems after the reading, follow the Istio [official documentation](https://istio.io/docs/ops/common-problems/injection/).